descope-sample-apps/flask-react-sample-app/README.md

 _You can get your management-key [here](https://app.descope.com/settings/company/managementkeys)_.

 #### 2. Open the Cypress App
 Make sure you have the application (client and server) running at `https://localhost:3000` per the instructions above.
-Then, navigate to the client directory of the Flask React Sample App project and run the following to open the Cypress app:
+Then, navigate to the client directory (`cd client`) of the Flask React Sample App project and run the following to open the Cypress app:
 ```
-cd client

 npx cypress open
 ```
 You'll need to select "E2E Testing" and your preferred browser for testing.
 For more info, check out the [Cypress Docs](https://docs.cypress.io/guides/getting-started/opening-the-app).